MilesMcBain/mvtview/README.md

 # mvtview

-Provides a development Mapbox Vector Tile server and viewer for R, powered by {ambiorix} and {rdeck}.
+Provides a development Mapbox Vector Tile server and viewer for R, powered by {plumber} and {rdeck}.

 ## Installation